google_counter

 Prof. Vogl, can chemoembolization be considered a treatment for lung cancer?

 The approach to treating lung cancer with chemoembolization is the same as that for liver cancer.
 If classical chemotherapy does not work and immunotherapy does not give the desired result, we can perform regional administration of chemotherapy drugs.
-We developed this treatment method and conducted our own research on its effectiveness, the results of which we use.
+We developed this treatment method and conducted our own clinical trials on its effectiveness, the results of which we use.
 Research results show that chemoembolization can stop tumor growth and achieve a certain tumor shrinkage.

 What results can patients with stage 4 cancer and multiple organ involvement expect?

 Here, everything again depends on what kind of cancer the patient is diagnosed with.
 For example, women with even stage 4 breast cancer are in relatively good health for a long period of time.
-In the case of stage 4 colon cancer, things are much worse.
+In the case of grade 4 colon cancer, things are much worse.
 For patients with pancreatic cancer, there is practically no chance of recovery, but it is still worth trying to undergo treatment.
 There are patients who struggle.
 They receive many concomitant therapies and immunotherapies.
 Many of them also resort to the methods of complementary medicine.
 Personally, I don't particularly support the latter, but I think there's nothing wrong with it.
 Of course, a person thus prolongs their lives because they have faith and hopes for recovery, unlike those who give up.
 Once, I worked under the supervision of the head physician, a very well-known oncologist and radiologist.
 He always said, "You must look into the patient's eyes."
 Of course, if I cannot see any fire in the patient's eyes and he has no motivation, then, in my opinion, it is better not to take up his treatment at all.
 This is where motivation plays an important role.
 In addition, it should not be the motivation of children who want their father to live a few more months but the fire in the patient's eyes and his desire to fight.
 It is also worth thinking about side effects and the fact that therapy may be unsuccessful or cause complications.
 The patient may die, as there is a risk of death during the operation, although this happens extremely rarely.
 I believe that communication with the patient is very important.
 And I will also say this: having a conversation with the patient is one thing, but when he comes into my office and I look into his eyes, I understand whether he has a chance for a cure or not.

 Prof. Vogl, are there any contraindications for chemoembolization?